aurule/npc/README.md

 Simple characters have no unique options, they just change the character's type.
 They are created using a few commands:

-The `generic` command creates a new simple character using the named type.
+The `new` command creates a new simple character using the named type.
 As long as that type has a defined template and type path, it'll work.
 There are a few accelerators for common simple types as well:

 * `human`: Create a human.
 Type path is `Humans/`
 * `fetch`: Create a fetch.
 Type path is `Fetches/`